ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/resurs-merchant-api-for-prestashop.md

 ## Known Problems

 In some rare cases, upgrades may cause unexpected behavior.
 This is relatively normal due to how PrestaShop handles cached data and configuration between versions.

 ### During upgrade

 ![](images/prestashop-cache-uncleared.png)

 If you experience issues after an upgrade, first make sure you have cleared your PrestaShop cache.

-When clearing the cache is not enough, performing a module reset usually resolves the problem:
+When clearing the cache is not enough, performing a module reset usually resolves the problem.
+From version 1.0.3 and higher, this should be resolved, but in case of problems, follow the steps below.

 ```bash
 php bin/console prestashop:module reset resursbank
 ```

 This command uninstalls and reinstalls the module in a clean way, and in most cases resolves upgrade-related issues without requiring further manual intervention.
+It, however, requires you to fill in your settings again from scratch.

 As an alternative, you can achieve the same by manually uninstalling and reinstalling the module: